GeminiDRSoftware/GHOSTDR/ghostdr/docs/usermanuals/GHOST_UsersManual/recipes.rst

 with a single command.

-The most common usage for ``typewalk`` is to generate a list of files with matching :module:`AstroData` tags.
+The most common usage for ``typewalk`` is to generate a list of files with matching tags.
 For example, to generate a list of all files in the current directory which are red camera biases with 2x4 binning, and write this list out to a text file called ``bias.1x1.red.list``, use the following::